Bachelor of Science in Construction Engineering Program

 Prospective students can find university admission requirements for freshman and transfer students on the NDSU Website.
 Additional transfer student admission requirements can be found at the university transfer student website.
 A 2.5 cumulative GPA is required for any prospective student who has taken college level coursework to be admitted in the construction engineering program.
 Construction Engineering requires a minimum 2.0 cumulative GPA for graduation.

-Additional curriculum information can be found in Curriculum Guide, Course Descriptions (http://www.ndsu.edu/bulletin/courses/), CM&E Course Prerequisites, CE Course Prerequisites, and Technical Elective Course List.
+A complete BS in Construction Engineering can be found in NDSU Bulletin.
+Additional curriculum information can be found in Curriculum Guide, Course Descriptions (https://bulletin.ndsu.edu/course-catalog/), CM&E Course Prerequisites, CE Course Prerequisites, and Technical Elective Course List.
 After admitted to the program, each student will be assigned to a faculty member.
 The faculty member will work with the student to develop a plan of study, the road map to earn the BS in Construction Engineering degree.

 Admission Contact Information